MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

     }
     ```

-3. Choose the .
-In this example, you're using Rigetti simulator as target.
+6. Select the [quantum target](xref:microsoft.quantum.reference.qc-target-list) of your choice.
+In this example, you're using [Rigetti simulator](xref:microsoft.quantum.providers.rigetti) as target.

     ```python
     target = workspace.get_targets("rigetti.sim.qvm")